-While most brides understand the importance of beautiful wedding photography and jump at the chance at taking engagement photos, some brides hesitate before scheduling a bridal portrait session.
+While most brides understand the importance of beautiful wedding photography and jump at the chance at taking engagement photos, some hesitate before scheduling a bridal portrait session.

 “Won’t I have enough photos of me in my dress on my wedding day?”

 These are valid questions.
-It’s actually fair to have a TON of questions while you’re planning your wedding.
+It’s normal to have a TON of questions while you’re planning your wedding.

 I’ve photographed many weddings and was recently a bride myself, so let me tell you why I’ve never seen a bride regret taking bridal portraits!
 I’ve only seen brides have an amazing time and LOVE the extra portrait time!

 One of the biggest benefits to taking bridal portraits before your wedding is having the opportunity to test out the hair and makeup styles you plan to wear on your wedding day.
-Most people don’t often have their hair and makeup professionally styled, and it may be hard to imagine what will look best on you.
+Most people don’t often have their hair and makeup professionally styled, and it may be hard to imagine what will look best..
 Now is your chance to see the options and work with a professional to decide what will look amazing on you!

 It’s also a great time to meet your hair and makeup artist and get to know how they work.
 When working with larger companies, request to work with the same artist for your bridal portraits who will be at your wedding.
 This will ensure that person has a practice round with your hair and can remember what you liked best.